Top German festivals 2017

 Mid-February to April: Bonn Videonale festival

 One of the world’s oldest video art festivals, both stars and up-and-coming young artists of the international video-art scene can be found there.
 Launched in 1984, the biennial Videonale today counts as one of the oldest and most renowned festivals of video art in the world.
-Check for 2016 dates.
+The German festival is on 17 Februar to 2 April, 2017.

-The 40-day period before Ash Wednesday when Lent begins is also Karneval season in Germany.
+The 40-day period before Ash Wednesday on 1 March, 2017 when Lent begins is also Karneval season in Germany.
 It’s a time when the typically orderly Germans let loose and party.
 Parades, costume balls and other such festivities take place throughout the country, often varying widely according to local traditions.
+Read Expatica's guide to celebrating Karneval in Germany.

 Early April: Munich ballet week

 Perhaps the most exciting time of the year for the Bavarian State Ballet is Munich Ballet Week (Bayerische Staatsballett), when they and other international companies put on a week's worth of performances that always succeed in enchanting audiences.
 Over the last few decades this event has become one of the most prestigious of its kind, drawing visitors from across Europe and beyond.
-This year's ballet week will take place from 3 to 19 April 2016.
+Check online for this year's ballet week schedule.

 April to May: Thuringia Bach festival